Let these Anchorage Stories take you to the places, people and good times you remember.

 You might remember Jim Fowler, the sidekick to Marlin Perkins on Mutual of Omaha’s Wild Kingdom, which ran from I think 1963 to 1988.

 Jim used to bring animals on the show, including the monkey that famously peed on Johnny Carson during the Tonight Show.
-Jim didn’t realize that Norma was deathly afraid of snakes (and most critters except cats, see below), so when he walked onto the set with a 10-foot-long Boa Constrictor, Norma screamed and fled the set.
-On live TV.
-And did not return.
-They ran a filler that day.
+Jim didn’t realize that Norma was deathly afraid of snakes (and most critters except cats).

-Anchorage Stories remembers that this store got its start in a tiny space inside a local museum.
+Anchorage Stories remembers how this much-loved business got its start in a tiny space inside a local museum.

-Remember those fun days with a good book inside these iconic stores that hold such fond memories.
+Remember those fun days with a good book inside these much loved stores that hold such fond memories.

-It didn’t start out as The Book Cache.
+Does it surprise you to learn that it didn’t start out as The Book Cache?

 The original idea was to have a variety of stores under the name “The Cache”.